Waffleer/Tournament-Discord-Bot/README.md

   	  - edits player team, rank, age

     def addTeamPlayer(user, serverName, teamName, playerName):

         - adds a player under a team

         - changes player information to the team as well

+    def removeTeamPlayer(user, serverName, teamName, playerName):

+        - adds a player under a team

+        - changes player information to the team as well